-Paul Brown: And you know what Randall, as a defendant I like those, we are playing on good.
+Paul Brown: You know what Randall, as a defendant I like those, we are playing on good.

 Randall Edwards: That is right

 Randall Edwards: I think that is an excellent point and the BIGCO’s folk duty to look over the shoulder may be some sorts of dividend sue is going to come from the shareholders.
 I don’t know if I remember well this was a public company or not, but they also going to claim it presume that they are.
 But let’s assume they are also got all sorts SSC issues as they look at as far as the client.
-So, you are right that if I were Mr. Nerd I will be looking around and saying you know the point is my finger both ways.
-You know hold on just for a second you know it is not much for the defenses to say yes I rob you but you let me so you are negligent.
-But that would not be his position, his position would be, hey wait a minute I did you did your true diligence and you did ok on it.
+So, you are right that if I were Mr. Nerd I will be looking around and saying- you know, the point is my finger both ways.
+You know- hold on just for a second, you know it is not much for the defenses to say, yes I rob you; but you let me so you are negligent.
+But that would not be his position, his position would be- hey wait a minute, I did your true diligence and you did ok on it.
 I don’t know why you are looking at me, I didn’t seal at anything.
 Everybody signed up on this thing, we talked that I get away with your money…

 Paul Brown: We talked about Randall, what if defenses are there that is absolute defense, piercing and unraveling an offshore trust.